Pane Casereccio

 g.
 Let steam develop in the oven for 5 minutes.

-i.
-Turn the oven down to 425°F.
+j.
+Immediately close the door and turn the oven down to 425°F.

-k.
+l.
 Turn OFF the oven.
-Remove the bread and cast-iron pan.

-m.
+o.
 Once the bread has cooled to warm, remove and enjoy!